benhur07b/benhur07b.github.io/_posts/2018-03-01-learn-cartography-and-styling-in-qgis-part-2.md

 ---
 layout: post
-title: "Learn Cartography and Styling in QGIS through Basketball Visualization (Part 2): The Print Composer/Layout"
+title: "Learn cartography and styling in QGIS through basketball visualization (Part 2): The Print Composer/Layout"
 description: Part 2 of a series of posts focused on teaching cartography and styling in QGIS by creating visualizations for basketball.
 In this post, we'll dive into the heart of map-making in QGIS -- the QGIS Print Composer.
 tags: [foss4g, qgis, qgis3, how-to, cartography, basketball, courtvisionph]
 pinned: false